 Accidents happen for a variety of reasons.
 When it comes to wide right turns, the truck driver almost always holds some level of responsibility.
 But different factors can make these accidents more likely to happen.
 This includes:

 - Inexperience: Truck drivers must undergo extensive training to qualify to drive a large truck.
 But with anything, with experience comes skill.
 New drivers may not have the skill necessary to navigate wide turns.
-Also different trucks that they are not familiar with could purpose a problem.
+Also different trucks that they are not familiar with could pose a problem.
 Along the same lines, a driver who is inexperienced with the area may have problems navigating a difficult turn.

 - Inattention: Driving a large truck carries a great amount of responsibility.
 When a driver makes a right turn, they must give the task their full attention.
 This means checking for oncoming traffic, watching for vehicles who may attempt to pass, and clearing their blindspots.
 Common reasons for driver inattention include driver fatigue and complacency.